On the dimensions of oscillator-like algebras induced by orthogonal polynomials: non-symmetric case: Classes of generalized oscillator and oscillator-like algebras

 On $\mathcal{H}_{\ns}$ define the operators $Q_{\ns}$ and $P_{\ns}$ as

 Let

 Define the ladder operators as

 Also take $N_{\ns}=N_s$ and $I_\ns$ to be the identity operator on $\mathcal{H}_\ns$.
 Then for the operators $\widehat{\af}_{\ns}, \widehat{\af}_{\ns}^{\dagger}, N_\ns$ and $I_\ns$ the formulas (\ref{b-1}) and Theorem (\ref{Th1}) are valid.
-Let the algebra generated in this case be $\mathcal{A}_\ns$.
+Let the algebra generated in this case be $\mathfrak{A}_\ns$.
 In the non-symmetric case the position operator, $\widehat{Q}_{\ns}$, does not have to be an operator of the multiplication by an independent variable.
-However, since the orthonormal system $\{\Psi_n(x)\}_{n=0}^{\infty}$ satisfies the recurrence relation (\ref{nRe}), by the definition of $Q_{\ns}$, the operator $Q_{\ns}$ is an operator of multiplication by an independent variable. \begin{remark} Since the sets of operators are defined by the same relations (\ref{b-1}) and satisfy the same commutation relations (Theorem \ref{Th1}), in \cite{BD2, BD3} the authors claimed that the algebras $\As$ and $\mathcal{A}_{\ns}$ coincide and therefore Theorem (\ref{Th2}) is valid for the algebra $\mathcal{A}_\ns$ as well.
-According to the definition of the algebra $\mathcal{A}_\ns$ given in \cite{BD2, BD3} the authors claim is true.
-However, since the $a_n$'s of the recurrence relation (\ref{nRe}) are absent from Eq. (\ref{b-1}) and $\widehat{Q}_\ns$ is not necessarily be an operator of multiplication by an independent variable, the connection between the operators $\widehat{\af}_\ns$ and $\widehat{\af}_\ns^{\dagger}$ and the recurrence relation (\ref{nRe}) is ambiguous.
-This suggest us, for the non-symmetric case, to look for a better alternative to Theorem (\ref{Th2}). \end{remark}
+However, since the orthonormal system $\{\Psi_n(x)\}_{n=0}^{\infty}$ satisfies the recurrence relation (\ref{nRe}), by the definition of $Q_{\ns}$, the operator $Q_{\ns}$ is an operator of multiplication by an independent variable. \begin{remark} Since the sets of operators are defined by the same relations (\ref{b-1}) and satisfy the same commutation relations (Theorem \ref{Th1}), in \cite{BD2, BD3} the authors claimed that the algebras $\As$ and $\mathfrak{A}_{\ns}$ coincide and therefore Theorem (\ref{Th2}) is valid for the algebra $\mathfrak{A}_\ns$ as well.
+According to the definition of the algebra $\mathfrak{A}_\ns$ given in \cite{BD2, BD3} the authors claim is true.
+However, in the symmetric case the operator $Q_s$ is an operator of multiplication by an independent variable while the operator $\widehat{Q}_{\ns}$ does not hold this property. \end{remark}